ramyabala221190/NodeExpressMicroservice-I/README.md

 Below are used for non-swarm deployment scenario in the build-deploy.yml.
 Since we used 2 Azure VM's : one for dev and other for prod environment, we have DNS name, public IP and username for the 2 VM's.
 The names below are self explanatory.
+We will ssh into the particular
+VM based on the environment to deploy the compose and env files into a particular folder and then execute "docker compose up" to run the containers.

 AZURE_VM_DEV_DOMAIN
 AZURE_VM_DEV_IP
 AZURE_VM_DEV_USER